-HOPE 125 - Exceptional Guest Service
+HOST 125 - Exceptional Guest Service (formerly HOPE 125)

 Description: Students examine the origin, relevance, and application of emerging service concepts as they relate to Hawai'i's travel industry.
 The class constructs representative profiles of the Hawai'i visitor based on life status and inclinations.
 Students also explore and experiment with conditioning exercises in the formation of an outstanding service attitude.